Manage WAF Security Policies

 When you use the Publish API (/security/publish

-) to publish a security policy, Instance Manager creates a deployment ID for the request.
+) to publish a security policy and security log profile, Instance Manager creates a deployment ID for the request.
 To view the status of the update, or to check for any errors, use the endpoint and method shown below and reference the deployment ID.

 Method | Endpoint |